valencik/mastersAPSC/documents/thesis/thesis.md

 [^why-perl]: Perl is used here as it remains one of the best RegEx implementations, and allowed for scripts that read as a simple ordered list of transformations to apply.

-### Keyword Abstracts
-%- TODO

-> "What distinguishes NSR from more general bibliographic databases is the level of detail provided in the keyword abstracts." @winchell2007nuclear

-The `<KEYWORDS>` field is written by the maintainers of the NSR database, and then used to generate the `<SELECTRS>` field.

-## Data Representation
 The data representation is the result of careful consideration of the types of queries to be made on the data.
 The data schema uses data types that best reflect out the data will be used.
 For example, with data spanning 120 years, it is helpful to filter the data based on a numeric year value.